Issyanofsky/make/manual/plans_and_operations.md

 ## Triggers and operation

-triggers are wher a scenario begain. there are two tirgers, watching and polling:
+triggers are where a scenario begain. there are two tirgers, watching and polling:

 __Scheduled (polling) Trigger:__